Explore Internships and Jobs!

 In today’s labor market, employers are increasingly looking to hire new college graduates with workforce skills.
 The earlier you begin building these skills, the more opportunities will be available to you after graduation.

-- Gain practical work experience and begin establishing professional work habits and transferable skills
+- gain practical work experience and begin establishing professional work habits and transferable skills

-- Apply what you've learned in the classroom to the workplace
+- apply what you've learned in the classroom to the workplace

-- Earn employment references and letters of recommendation
+- earn employment references and letters of recommendation

-Earn academic elective credit while you work
+you can Earn academic elective credit while you work

 What is a Co-op course?